-The hot springs were made up of three pools of varying heat, with one being so hot that no one could get in.
+The hot springs are made up of three pools of varying heat, with one being so hot that no one could get in.
 There were padded deck chairs lined up in front of the pools to lie in the sun.
 It was only a small complex and quite expensive but I was glad to be there.

 Soaking in the pools was just what we needed after a strenuous three days of trekking.

 One kilometre further on from the hot springs, we ate lunch at a simple restaurant in the small village of Khaung Daing.
 A hungry group of cats and dogs surrounded our table begging for scraps.

 Our boat took us the back way to town, through peaceful canals.
 The long reeds lining the water shone in the striking evening light.

 We were dropped down from the main docking area just before the sun went down, then biked along a dirt path next to a small canal.
 Friendly locals with magnificent smiles waved in greeting as we passed.
 It was a far cry from the hectic pace of the centre of town.

 Then, before I knew it, my short time at Inle Lake had come to an end, as we were catching the night bus to get down to Mawlamyine that evening.

 Looking back now, the time I spent at Inle Lake had a lazy quality about it.
 My memories are bathed in a golden light and play over in my head in slow motion.
 I felt like I did a decent amount of Inle Lake sightseeing while still leaving time to relax and take it all in.

-Inle Lake feels like it is stuck in time.
+Inle Lake feels like it is stuck in time, in a good way.
 The days spent there gave me the peace and quiet I so desperately needed.